2i2c-org/2i2c-org.github.io/content/infrastructure/features.md

   icon = "handshake"
   icon_pack = "fas"
   name = "Built by the community, for the community" description = "2i2c Hubs are entirely built on open-source infrastructure.
-No vendor lock-in, no proprietary tools, yours to control."
+No vendor  lock-in, no proprietary tools.
+You have the [right to replicate your infrastructure](/right-to-replicate) with or without 2i2c."
 +++